Key cybersecurity statutes, regulations and adopted international standards

 In addition, in the case of a data breach, the PPC ordinance requires that a handling operator notify data subjects whose personal data is compromised.
 However, this notification obligation does not apply when it is difficult to inform data subjects – necessary alternative actions, such as a public announcement, can be taken to protect data subjects’ rights and interests.

 There is a rule for exemption from these obligations: if the breached data was subject to advanced encryption or other measures that are necessary to protect the rights and interests of data subjects, incidents will be excluded from the reporting or notification obligations.

 A data subject can file a claim for damages under tort or contract law against a company if personal data is breached as a result of a cyberattack against the company where the company is at fault.

 An outline of the Information System Security Management and Assessment Programme (ISMAP) was released in June 2020.
 ISMAP’s objective is to ensure security in the procurement of governmental cloud services and thereby promote the smooth use of cloud services through the registration and evaluation of cloud services that meet the government’s security requirements.
 The system is based on the US Federal Risk and Authorization Management Program (FedRAMP).

-Cloud services that meet the registration requirements under ISMAP will be listed and published.
+Fifteen services are now published as satisfying the registration requirements of ISAMAP.
 Government agencies are expected to select from the list when procuring cloud services.
 While this system is intended to be used principally by government agencies, it is likely that it will also be useful for the private sector.

 Information-sharing about cybersecurity